 Retrieve your daisy center and align it on top of your stem so that the last round of the center lines up with the first round of your stem.

-With the end tail leftover from the daisy center, sew around the entire circumference of the back loops only of both pieces to connect them.
+With the end tail left over from the daisy center, sew through the back loops only of both pieces, around the entire circumference, in order to connect them together.

 If you did not work into the back bars during round 1 of your stem, don’t worry!
-Just be sure to at least keep the front loops of the daisy center untouched, and you may work off of these loops alone.
+Just be sure to leave the front loops of the daisy center untouched, and you may work off of these loops alone during the next step.

 Once your daisy center is sewn onto the top of your stem, you will now be working round 1 of the petals through the front loops only of both pieces together, as though both front loops together were the two loops of one normal stitch.